xapax/security/webshell.md

 # Exec() does not output the result without echo, and only output the last line.
 So not very useful!
 <?php echo exec("whoami");?>

-# Instead to this if you can
+# Instead to this if you can.
+It will return the output as an array, and then print it all.
 <?php exec("ls -la",$array); print_r($array); ?>

-The exec() function accepts a command as a parameter but does not output the result.
-If second optional parameter is specified, the result will be returned as an array.
-Otherwise, only the last line of the result will be shown if echoed.
 ```

 You can then call then execute the commands like this: